-In some circumstances, if a cat is hospitalised and has a poor appetite, which is affecting the ability to medicate it, 48 hours of remdesivir (given intravenously not subcutaneously) can result in significant clinical improvements which may facilitate subsequent oral medication with GS-441524.
-The remainder of the treatment course can then be given as an oral GS-441524.
+In some circumstances, if a cat is hospitalised and has a poor appetite, which is affecting the ability to medicate it, 48 hours of remdesivir (given intravenously, not subcutaneously) can result in significant clinical improvements which may facilitate subsequent oral medication with GS-441524.
+The remainder of the treatment course can then be given as oral GS-441524.
+The transition between remdesivir and oral GS-441524 can be immediate, i.e., from one treatment to the next.